Seb105/Arma-Darkmap/README.md

 - Unfortunately, the engine does not support changing colours after game launch so it can not change mid-mission such as being dark at night.

 ## Known issues:
-- Orange road fills are now black.
+- Orange road fills are now black on some maps.
 They should be dark orange, I'm not sure why they are not.

 ## License and Support
 Licensed under GPL v3